Ayadmin12hb/dentist/README.md

 ## Features
 - add, edit and delete employees - admin only
 - add clients - authenticated user
-- add, edit and delete visits - authenticated user; the system verifies whether the doctor is available at a given time
+- add, edit and delete visits - authenticated user; the system verifies whether the doctor is available at a given time and verifies doctor's working hours
 - add, edit and delete branch offices - admin only
 - assign an employee to the office - admin only; an employee can be assigned to multiple offices and can also be "detached" from the office, all appointments with the selected employee in the selected office are deleted
 - check the details of the branch office - authenticated user